Table of contents

 Owners that overspend when starting their bar are at risk of failure.
-But under-spending can also force bars and pubs to close down.
+But under-spending can also force bars to close down.

 So how do you find the balance?
-How much does it cost to open a bar or pub?
+How much does it cost to open a bar?
 You should look at a few factors:

 Type of bar

 The type of bar you decide to open influences the size of the space you need and other costs to open a bar.
 Here are a few bar options you can consider:

 New bar: You’ll need to decide if you’re starting a bar from scratch or taking over an existing space.
 A new bar, whether you’re converting a space or taking over a completely empty spot, likely will come with more startup costs but offer you more options to make the location your own.

 Established bar: If you’re trying to get up and running quickly with lower startup costs, look around for a previously owned and operated bar to take over.
 You’ll still have plenty of ways to make it your own.